 In 2011, Rate My Professor—an on-line professor rating site for students—announced that based on their research culled from more than 1,500,000 professors in their database, Steeves was one of the “Top 15 Best Professors in the United States.”

 Outside the university, Steeves has been involved as a member of and a consultant to various bioethics hospital committees, has worked with international election observers in Latin America, and has been interviewed by and appeared on CNN, the BBC, Australian Radio National, NPR, The Toronto Star, The Daily Herald, The Management Report, The L.A.
-Times and several other newspapers and media outlets in North and South America.
+Times, The Toledo Blade and several other newspapers and media outlets in North and South America.

 Steeves has also held several positions in the arts, including Visiting Installation Artist (Chicago Sculpture Works; 2008-10), Playwright in Residence (DePaul Humanities Center; 2009-10), and staff cartoonist (Oak Leaves newspaper, 1985-89).
-His artwork has been featured in such venues as The Chicago Cultural Center’s annual juried “Site Unseen” installation art exhibit (2008) and the DePaul Art Museum (2013).
-He continues to produce and perform “lecture-performances”—scholarly lectures that also include performative elements such as live music, dance, theatre, magic, general spectacle, and audience participation.
+His installation work has been featured in such venues as The Chicago Cultural Center’s annual juried “Site Unseen” installation art exhibit (2008), Zhou B Café and Gallery, and the DePaul Art Museum (DPAM).
+For the last several years, he has collaborated with artists Zachary Ostrowski and Greg Scott, performing the part of The Whisper, including performing in a live version of The Wild American Dog’s “Big Tent Revival” at DPAM, the “Und Jetz?” exhibition in Berlin, Germany, and multiple shows at Chicago’s Apparatus Projects Gallery.
+The DPAM performance was part of Ostrowski/Beverly Fre$h’s April-August 2018 solo exhibition at the museum, “Really Somethin’ Else” for which Steeves also posed for still photos and starred in a short film, “Inside the Call” (4:54, HD video) featured in the exhibition.
+Steeves continues to produce and perform “lecture-performances”—scholarly lectures that also include performative elements such as live music, dance, theater, magic, general spectacle, and audience participation.
 His lecture-performances have been commissioned by museums, cities, colleges, and universities worldwide.

-Steeves has been a member of an astrobiology research group at NASA Ames Research Center.
-His current work focuses primarily on cosmology and astrobiology—on the origin events of both the universe and life—and on blowing minds and melting faces with the power of rock.
+Steeves has been a member of an astrobiology research group at NASA Ames Research Center where he specifically focused on pre-biotic chemistry and the possible role that quantum effects might have had in the origin of life event.
+His current work especially focuses primarily on cosmology and astrobiology—on the origin events of both the universe and life—and on blowing minds and melting faces with the power of rock.